huangyongbobo/YOLOv5-for-Remote-Sensing-Object-Counting/README.md

 # YOLOv5-for-Remote-Sensing-Object-Counting
-This repository contains the code for remote sensing object counting using the YOLO algorithm, which use YOLOv5x as the pre-trained weight.
+This repository contains the code for remote sensing object counting using the YOLO algorithm, which uses YOLOv5x as the pre-trained weight.

 ## Dataset